Diversity and inclusion

 Leading our inclusive workplace

-Treasury’s Diversity and Inclusion Steering Committee provides guidance and direction to diversity and inclusion strategy and policy across our department.
-It includes senior leadership from across Treasury, representatives from Treasury’s Diversity and Inclusion Employee Network, Aboriginal and Torres Strait Islander employees and representatives from diverse groups.
+Treasury’s Equity, Diversity and Inclusion Steering Committee provides guidance and direction to the diversity and inclusion strategy across our department.
+It includes senior leaders from across Treasury, and representatives from Treasury’s Diversity and Inclusion Employee Networks including employees with lived experience of disability, neurodivergence, cultural diversity, LGBTIQ+, and those who are Aboriginal and/or Torres Strait Islander.

 Supporting careers in government